 - Click OK in the New Constant Value dialog and click OK in the New Configuration dialog.

-You now added the constant in the Mendix modeler.
+You now added the constant in Mendix Studio Pro.
 If you have this constant anywhere in your project, the mx-name classes of snippets are longer and unique.

 3.2 Giving Widgets a Unique Name

 Your application has many buttons, images, and menu widgets etc. on each page.
 It is possible that those widgets have the same mx-name, for example, mx-name-actionButton1.
 The recorder can often record these widgets, but when you run your test case it might fail.
 It might fail because ATS interacts with the first widget it finds with that mx-name.
 Changing the name in Mendix Studio Pro to a unique name solves this problem:

 Make sure you use some kind of naming structure when deciding to rename several widgets in your app.
 Consistency is important.

 Custom widgets are often designed differently than Mendix widgets.
 As the ATS Recorder is designed to recognize Mendix widgets.
 Some custom widgets are not supported by the ATS Recorder, they can still be supported by ATS!
 The advice is to build functionalities with Mendix widgets.
 You must only use custom widgets in your application if Mendix widgets do not suffice.
 Questions that you must ask yourself when you create new functionalities: * Does it add value to the application if I add a custom widget instead of a standard widget? * Can it be solved in a different way, with the use of standard widgets?

 4 Increasing ATS Helper Coverage of Your AUT